toshiokk/be/README.md

     $ be my_proj.bep

-Qt project file (Ex. my_proj.pro) can be used as BE project file.
+Qt project file (e.g. my_proj.pro) can be used as BE project file.

     $ be my_proj.pro